 I did two of these.
 In the first, I accidentally measured the BID incorrectly.
 You’re supposed to cut it at a 45° angle, with a width of 4 degrees.
 I instead measured as if I wasn’t cutting the fiberglass at a 45° angle - as if I was cutting straight into the roll of fiberglass - which resulted in the BID strips being too short, and part of the layer directly on top of the foam delaminated during curing.

 I made sure not to repeat this mistake on the second one.
 I also utilized the polyester peel ply for this (I did this at the same time I did the third try on the flat layup).
-This resulted in another pretty good and strong layup.
+This, combined with the space heater from earlier to maintain curing temperatures, resulted in another pretty good and strong layup.